aurimas13/Machine-Learning-Goodness/README.md

   Corey Schafer focuses on creating tutorials and walkthroughs for software developers, programmers, and engineers.
 Schafer joined YouTube on May 31, 2006, and currently has 1.08M subscribers.
 Schafer's content is not based on a particular skill level as he caters to beginners to people with years of experience.
 Schafer covers a variety of topics such as Python, Git, Terminal Commands, SQL, JavaScript, Computer Science Fundamentals, and more.

 7. [sentdex](https://www.youtube.com/user/sentdex):
-  Sentdex provides Python Programming tutorials, from the basics to the complex.
+  sentdex provides Python Programming tutorials, from the basics to the complex.
 Sentdex joined YouTube on Dec 16, 2012, and currently has 1.22M subscribers.
 Sentdex has a variety of topics covered in tutorials such as machine learning, finance, data analysis, robotics, web development, game development, and more.
 Sentdex videos are not long in comparison to other YouTube channels, however, he still provides all the information required to understand the topic, This makes his video useful for people who want the information, and get easily demotivated from long videos.

 8. [Joma Tech](https://www.youtube.com/c/JomaOppa/featured):
-  If you are already undergoing your Data Science journey, but you need a bit of advice about the sector and what’s trending in the market, Joma Tech is the person for you.
+  if you are already undergoing your Data Science journey, but you need a bit of advice about the sector and what’s trending in the market, Joma Tech is the person for you.
 Joma Tech talks about life in Silicon Valley and major tech companies.
 Joma Tech joined YouTube on Aug 31, 2016, and currently has 2.15M subscribers.
 He gives you the truth about what you will be doing as a Data Scientist, Engineer, etc, as well as information about the hiring process.

 <!-- # SQL for Data Science professionals | Day 76